dhavalv3rma/dhavalv3rma/README.md

 - 👋 Hi, I’m @dhavalv3rma
 - 👀 I’m interested in ... web-development, CSS, PC-games, swimming & love trekking
 - 🌱 I’m currently learning ... core development in frontend technologies
-- 💞️ I’m looking to collaborate on ...
-Nothing right now...
+- 💞️ I’m looking to collaborate on something that challenges me to make my brain sweat.
 - 📫 How to reach me ... can send me letters at dhavalverma@live.in

 <!---